lifting for you

 This green card is for employees with extraordinary ability in science, arts, education, business, or athletics, professors, researchers, etc. For instance, an outstanding professor, medical doctor, or athlete with exceptional ability in their sport may become a green card holder via this route.

 It also includes US-based international organization managers and executives who transfer to the US (Company transfer L-1 holders).
 Workers in the EB-1 category are called priority workers and get first preference.
+However, the visa category for a spouse of a priority worker classified as EB-1 would be different.

 EB-2: Second Preference Workers